agwn/Eagle-Scripts/README.md

 <li>
 Create (modify) the library device to include the new footprint
 <ul>
-<li>a. open an existing device or create a new device and the symbol for the module</li>
+<li>open an existing device or create a new device and the symbol for the module</li>
-<li>b. add the footprint to the device, connect the pins and save the library</li>
+<li>add the footprint to the device, connect the pins and save the library</li>
 </ul>
 </li>
 <li>